 Get Legal Help With Visitation

-How a Choose a Family Law Attorney
+How To Choose a Family Law Attorney

 Your attorney will be a trusted legal adviser and advocate.
 It's important to find one that you feel comfortable with.
-While all lawyers have strong people skills, in no area of law is this more true than family law.
-A top-notch family lawyer will have a mixture of sensitivity to their client's needs, finesse in dealing with opposing counsel, and toughness when protecting their client's interests.
+All lawyers have strong people skills, but there is no area of law where this is more true than family law.
+They will advise you about your parental rights, establish parentage, and help you get or maintain custody of the child.

 Get Legal Help for Your Custody and Visitation Case

-Figuring out child custody and related issues on your own can be a daunting proposition, legally and emotionally.
-Your attorney will advise you, fight for you, match wits with opposing counsel, and defend your rights.
+Figuring out child custody and related issues can be daunting, both legally and emotionally.
+Your attorney will advise and fight for you.
+They will match wits with opposing counsel and defend your rights.
 They will give you legal advice concerning the child custody laws of your state.
 From there, you can find the right attorney to represent you in court.